a-flyleaf/ygbtdm/cast/other/rabbits.md

 - Vocalizations resemble a throaty, screaming sob
 - Much, *much* larger than any human; can decapitate a person with a single bite
 - Transformations vary, but full-rabbit individuals are indistinguishable
-- Speculatively drawn to noise, but cause of attacks unclear; some lunge on sight
+- Speculatively drawn to noise, but cause of attacks is unclear; some lunge on sight
 - Seemingly vulnerable to the warm liquid substance throughout the setting, which can "melt" them like acid on contact
 	- inspired by <a href="https://www.youtube.com/watch?v=GP0YTZmnhns" class="ext">the face-melting scene in <i>Raiders of the Lost Ark</i></a>
 - Can also be killed by blunt force trauma